 Each season, we focus our curriculum and parent-learning series on one essential aspect of early learning.
-This fall, we focus on sensory development.
+This summer, we focus on sensory development.

 Spend time around young kids, and you see that most are drawn to activities that engage their senses.
 And yet, how each sense works and how our brains process and integrate all of the information gathered by our senses is rather complicated stuff.